 The Shed (Stanly Lane Smokehouse) – On the Napa side of the Carneros region, this property has been known over the years as where to find a good Pumpkin Patch and Christmas Tree farm.
 However, they also have a family owned and operated smokehouse where you can buy St Louis Style Ribs (full or ½ rack) or smoked meats by the pound.
 You can also get Sandwiches (Pulled Pork, Brisket, Pork Loin, Portabella, etc.) or Panini (Grilled Cheese, Reuben, Cheesesteak, etc.) to eat onsite or take away.
 Aim for the afternoon or early evening because they close at 5:30 pm, or 6:30 pm on weekends.
 3100 Golden Gate Drive, Napa (707) 224-2575

 Southside – This community-driven cafe and coffee bar opened in May 2016 and was an instant hit.
-Owners Morgan and Irma Robinson have had their catering business (Smoke Open Fire) for ten years and plans are in place to open a second Southside location in the Century Center near the movie theaters.
+Owners Morgan and Irma Robinson have had their catering business (Smoke Open Fire) for ten years and their brand is expanding.
+A second location opened in Yountville at the Stewart Cellars winery and plans are in place to open a third Southside near the movie theaters in south Napa soon.
 Popular dishes for breakfast and lunch include Grilled Strawberry Toast, Ham Breakfast Sandwich, Biscuits and Chorizo Gravy, and a Salad with Burrata, Peas and Prosciutto.
 Our favorites include the Chilaquiles and Cuban Sandwich.
 2770 Old Sonoma Road, Napa (707) 492-3733

 Other Links for Carneros Region